Azumydori/Azumydori/README.md

 <h4 align ="left"> A little bit about me: </h4>

-+ 🕹️ I studied 3D animation and videogame design (wowza!) despite that I have an interest in UI/UX and web design.
++ 🕹️ I studied 3D animation and videogame design.
+Despite that I have an interest in UI/UX and web design.
-+ 🎮 I studied at **4GeeksAcademy** and became a fullstack developer (woo!) but I really like frontend (yeah!)
++ 🎮 I studied at **4GeeksAcademy** and became a fullstack developer but my area of expertise is Frontend Development
 + 💻 Worked at companies like Inercya and Plexus Tech (both in spain)
 + 🖌️ Also, I am an artist and I like drawing monsters and animals.